Hank860502/Faker-Trump/README.md

  Four Different methods are now available for all kind of use.

- More methods coming up if this Repository were stared more an 50 times.
+ More methods coming up if this repository were stared more an 50 times.

 ### NOTE